deislabs/mystikos/doc/user-getting-started-tee-aware.md

 The output should be: `I am in SGX`.

-## Write a programs that generates/verifies self-signed certificates
+## Write a program that generates/verifies self-signed certificates programmatically

 This example shows how to generate TLS certificate and verify it using system calls with C/C++.
 This is not interesting by itself because there